 Killer Whale Articulation Project

 In February 2014, a 12 ft. juvenile killer whale skeleton was put on display in the Gustavus Public Library.This female specimen was found dead in Glacier Bay in 2005.
 Her entire skeleton was collected and preserved for educational purposes.
 The park partnered with well-known Articulation Specialist, Lee Post, the Gustavus Public Library, the Gustavus School, and Alaska Geographic to complete the articulation and installation.
-Gustavus staff and students were thrilled to host the articulation project on site.
+The Gustavus School staff and students were thrilled to host the articulation project on site.
 They had the opportunity to watch Lee's daily progress and take part in educational programming.
-The high school students even painted the cast teeth that you see in the display.
+The high school students painted the cast teeth in the display.

 Did You Know?

 Sea Otters have a pouch of extra skin under their armpits where they can store food items such as sea urchins, crabs, and barnacles for eating at a later time.
 They eat about 25 percent of their body weight every day.